SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 10 Training Neural Networks.md

 Step 3.
 Find LR that makes loss go down

-Use the architecture from the previous step, use all training data, turn on small weight decay, find a learning rate that makes the loss droup quickly within 100 iterations.
+Use the architecture from the previous step, use all training data, turn on small weight decay, find a learning rate that makes the loss drop quickly within 100 iterations.

 Good learning rates to try: 1e-1, 1e-2, 1e-3, 1e-4.

 Step 4.
-Coaese grid, train for 1~5 epochs
+Coarse grid, train for 1~5 epochs

 Choose a few values of learning rate and weight decay around what worked from Step 3, train a few models for 1~5 epochs.

 Good weight decays to try: 1e-5, 1e-4, 0.

-Steo 5.
+Step 5.
 Refine grid, train longer

 Step 6.
 Look at learning curves, fine-tune